2020 Sacramento Republic FC season

 The 2020 Sacramento Republic FC season was the club's seventh season of existence.
-The club played in the USL Championship (USL-C), the second tier of the American soccer pyramid.
+The club played in the USL Championship (USLC), the second tier of the American soccer pyramid.
 Sacramento Republic FC competed in the Western Conference of the USL Championship.
-This article covers the period from November 18, 2019, the day after the 2019 USL-C Playoff Final, to the conclusion of the 2020 USL-C Playoff Final, scheduled for November 12–16, 2020.
+This article covers the period from November 18, 2019, the day after the 2019 USLC Playoff Final, to the conclusion of the 2020 USLC Playoff Final, scheduled for November 12–16, 2020.